lwilletts/dots/README.md

 ### X11 Environment

-I use a combination of cwm and [wmutils scripts](https://github.com/lwilletts/fwm) to use my environment.
-I also use these programs to fill out other needs:
+I use [wmutils scripts](https://github.com/lwilletts/fwm) and combination of other programs and scripts to use my environment.

 - urxvt: terminal emulator
-- nnn: file browsing
+- fff: file browsing
 - sxhkd: wm agnostic hotkey binding
 - lemonbar: a nice bar with clickable support
 - dmenu: program launching, I use a patched version with geometry positioning